benjamin-klamerek/benjamin-klamerek.github.io/IOT_projects/roller_shutters/openbeken/flashing.md

 In my case, I decided to fully remove CB3S component because :
 - I thought it was possible to replace it per an ESP12 (failed)
-- It seems that if you solder the pins directly you have to cut one connection
+- It seems that if you solder the pins directly you have to cut one connection (and repair it after, which may be even more hard to operate)

 {: .note }
 After destroying 2 devices when trying to unsolder them, I found that the best option is to solder a copper wire first and, when removing, NEVER force.